lopezdsr/sql-query/sqlref/sql_reference.template.md

 When you use the `DESCRIBE` table transformer in your SQL statement, the default output format is JSON instead of CSV.

-You can also wrap `DESCRIBE` around the other table transformers in order to explore the transformed table schema.
+You can also wrap `DESCRIBE` around the other table transformers to explore the transformed table schema.
 However, you cannot wrap other table transformers around the `DESCRIBE` transformer.

 <!--include-svg src="./svgfiles/tableTransformer.svg" target="./diagrams/tableTransformer.svg" alt="syntax diagram for an table transformer" layout="" -->